gitcoinco/web/README.md

 * __Web 3 Bridge__ This is the bridge between web3 and the rest of the application.
 Mostly built in javascript(web3js) and python(web3py).
 * __Brochureware__ Just a nice little landing page telling folks what the Gitcoin project is.

+# Legal

+'''
+    Copyright (C) 2017 Gitcoin Core

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+'''

 <!-- Google Analytics -->